Best Overall Women's Ski Jacket

 The Spyder Radiant has an integrated goggle wipe.

-Some other unique features that we came across this year were a cord to attach your cell phone to your jacket so it doesn't fall when you're on the chairlift in the Orage Nina; goggle wipes in arm pockets in the Radiant and The North Face Cheakmus Triclimate
+Some other unique features that we came across this year were a cord to attach your cell phone to your jacket so it doesn't fall when you're on the chairlift in the Orage Nina; goggle wipes in arm pockets in the The North Face Cheakmus Triclimate

 We think that having good style is super important when you ski at the resort often.
 People begin to recognize you by what you wear every day, and your outfit essentially becomes your identity when your head and face is otherwise cloaked in a helmet and goggles.
 Your friends can no longer see your face or hair, but will certainly notice your jacket.
 Selecting one that represents your style and personality is just as important as finding one with properly placed vents and warm enough insulation.